ShaunCurtis/Blazr.VSA/Documents/Introduction-To-Antimony.md

 ## Integrating with the Mediator Pattern

-The demo app uses the Weather Forecast example from the Microsoft documentation. within the app, the `WeatherForecast` domain entity is defined as:
+The demo app uses the Weather Forecast example from the Microsoft documentation. within the app, the `WeatherForecast` domain entity is defined as below.
+Ignore the owner fields, they are part of the authentication demo.

 ```csharp
 public sealed record DmoWeatherForecast : ICommandEntity